choishingwan/PRS-Tutorial/docs/base.md

 !!! warning
-    If you download the summary statistics on a MAC machine, the gz file will be decompressed automatically, resulting in a **Height.gwas.txt** file instead.
+    If you download the summary statistics on a MAC machine, the gz file will be decompressed automatically, which might result in a corrupted **Height.gwas.txt** file.
+You might want to disable automatic decompression when downloading the file following instructions [here](https://octet.oberlin.edu/does-your-mac-unzip-zip-files-automatically/)

-    To maintain consistency, we suggest compressing the **Height.gwas.txt** file with
-    ```
-    gzip Height.gwas.txt
-    ```
-    before starting the tutorial